Compare

 Is Google Vertex AI suitable for regulated financial workflows?

 Vertex AI has strong compliance certifications (SOC2, HIPAA, FedRAMP) and Document AI for extraction.
-It lacks a versioned policy engine, evidence-linked audit trails, and pre-built regulated workflow templates.
-It provides infrastructure; regulated workflows require additional engineering.
+It lacks a versioned plain-English policy engine, evidence-linked audit trails at the document-field level, and pre-built regulated workflow templates.
+It provides infrastructure; regulated workflows require 6–18 months of additional engineering.

 How does Google Document AI compare to MightyBot's document intelligence?